-Some tips on how to make this Irish cocktail
+Some tips on making this fun, Irish cocktail

 A couple of years ago, we featured a sci-fi worthy gadget for coffee and cocktail lovers called NitroBrew.
-(Click here to read our review.)
+(Here is our NitroBrew review.)
 This cutting edge toy for home cooks and mixologists adds texture to drinks with nitrogen.
 Now, NitroBrew was actually created for beer and coffee.
 But it really works best with cocktails, in my humble opinion.
 I guess the creators of NitroBrew agree, because they were the ones who originally shared this Irish cocktail recipe with our site.

 Of course, according to the instructions, you will be required to invest in a NitroBrew unit to make this drink.
 If you don’t happen to have the extra cash, or aren’t sure nitrogen is worth the investment, don’t worry.
 You can mix this drink in a cocktail shaker.
 It won’t have the etherial texture but the flavor components remain the same.
 And if you like whiskey, this might just become your favorite cocktail…shaken or foamed!

 - 3 oz Cold Brew or Iced Coffee

 - 5 oz Bittermen’s New Orleans Chicory Liqueur